Marine fungi: Lichens

+Not to be confused with lichens are Mycophycobiosis, similar to lichens in being a symbiosis of an algae and a fungus.
+In mycophycobiosis the algae forms the external, multicellular structure housing the fungus.
+The reproduction of both partners is always disjoint.

 Invertebrates

 The American lobster (Homarus americanus), like many other marine crustaceans, incubates its eggs beneath its tail segments.
 Here they are exposed to water-borne micro-organisms including fungi during their long period of development.
 The lobster has a symbiotic relationship with a gram-negative bacterium that has anti-fungal properties.
 This bacterium grows over the eggs and protects them from infection by the pathogenic fungus-like oomycete Lagenidium callinectes.
 The metabolite produced by the bacterium is tyrosol, a 4-hydroxyphenethyl alcohol, an antibiotic substance also produced by some terrestrial fungi.
 Similarly, a shrimp found in estuaries, Palaemon macrodactylis, has a symbiotic bacterium that produces 2,3-indolenedione, a substance that is also toxic to the oomycete Lagenidium callinectes.

 Vertebrates

 Whales, porpoises and dolphins are susceptible to fungal diseases but these have been little researched in the field.
-Mortalities from fungal disease have been reported in captive killer whales; it is thought that stress due to captive conditions may have been predisposing.
+Mortalities from fungal disease have been reported in captive orcas; it is thought that stress due to captive conditions may have been predisposing.
 Transmission among animals in the open sea may naturally limit the spread of fungal diseases.
-Infectious fungi known from killer whales include Aspergillus fumigatus, Candida albicans and Saksenaea vasiformis.
+Infectious fungi known from orcas include Aspergillus fumigatus, Candida albicans and Saksenaea vasiformis.
 Fungal infections in other cetaceans include Coccidioides immitis, Cryptococcus neoformans, Loboa loboi, Rhizopus sp., Aspergillus flavus, Blastomyces dermatitidis, Cladophialophora bantiana, Histoplasma capsulatum, Mucor sp., Sporothrix schenckii and Trichophyton sp.

 Salmonids farmed in cages in marine environments may be affected by a number of different fungal infections.
 Exophiala salmonis causes an infection in which growth of hyphae in the kidneys causes swelling of the abdomen.
 A cellular response by the fish aims to isolate the fungus by walling it off.
 Fish are also susceptible to fungus-like oomycetes including Branchiomyces which affects the gills of various fishes, and Saprolegnia which attacks damaged tissue.